Laulajatar/my-oblivion-mods/README.md

 *Current issues:* None that I know of.

+## Get rid of small Souls

+This mod allows you to remove souls from soul gems.
+Right clicking on any soul gem in your inventory opens a container.
+Drop the soul gems you want to empty in there, close your inventory and wait a moment.
+You will recieve empty soul gems.

+**This mod has been released.**

 ## Morrowind-like Health

 This mod makes it so waiting no longer regenerates all health at once.
 It regenerates health by 10% Endurance per hour, like in Morrowind.